 Concurrency Control in DBMS

-Concurrency control is a process in DBMS where programs are executed simultaneously or at the same time without conflicting with each another program.
+Concurrency control is a process in DBMS where programs are executed simultaneously or at the same time without conflicting with each other program.
 In multi-programming/multi-user computer systems, resources are shared among multiple users or programs.
-Database becomes a shared a resource, some DBMS packages allow many users and application programs to access data in a Concurrent manner.
+The database becomes a shared resource, some DBMS packages allow many users and application programs to access data concurrently.

-There are some techniques used for controlling concurrent execution of transactions are given as below :
+There are some techniques used for controlling concurrent execution of transactions are given below :

-Locking : A data item can be locked by a transaction in order to prevent this data item from being accessed and modified by any other transaction.
-The part of the database system which is responsible for locking or unlocking the data items that is called Lock Manager.
+A data item can be locked by a transaction to prevent this data item from being accessed and modified by any other transaction.
+The part of the database system which is responsible for locking or unlocking the data items that are called Lock Manager.

 There are mainly two types of Locks are given as follows :